E. P. Thompson

 E. P. Thompson and Dorothy Thompson

-E. P. Thompson was critical of the New Left who he accused of turning the theories of Karl Marx into "scholostic idealism" and tended to treat it as a dogma rather than a "philosophical tradition".
+E. P. Thompson was critical of the New History who he accused of turning the theories of Karl Marx into "scholostic idealism" and tended to treat it as a dogma rather than a "philosophical tradition".
 According to Thompson, the New Left had abandoned class politics and became an intellectual group without ties to the working class.
 He also attacked people like Perry Anderson and Tom Nairn for their dismissal of the historiography of the Communist Party Historians' Group in their underestimation of the experiences and revolutionary perspectives of the English proletariat.
-(59)
+(65)

-Other books by Thompson include Customs in Common (1992), Witness Against the Beast (1994) and Making History: Writings on History and Culture (1994).
+Other books by Thompson included Writing by Candlelight (1980), Protest and Survive (1980), Customs in Common (1992), Witness Against the Beast (1994) on William Blake and Making History: Writings on History and Culture (1994).

-Edward Thompson died on 28th August, 1993.
+Edward Thompson was in poor health for several years and died on 28th August, 1993.

 Primary Sources